CTFEDs/Global-Accessibility-Awareness-Day-2017/workshop-outline.md

 ## Opening activity (as people arrive)

 * Who will you share the stuff from the workshop with? (tie this in to SMART goal at end)
-* Share your answers with 3 people.
+* Share your answer with 3 people.

 ## Equation and barriers (10m)